DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/grouping.md

 ## Basic setup

-To setup a simple static DataGrid grouping you need to use the `GroupingState`, `LocalGrouping` and `TableGroupRow` plugins.
+To set up a simple static DataGrid grouping use the `GroupingState`, `LocalGrouping` and `TableGroupRow` plugins.

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/grouping/local-grouping-static)

 [SOURCE](https://github.com/DevExpress/devextreme-reactive/tree/master/packages/dx-react-demos/src/bootstrap3/grouping/local-grouping-static.jsx)

-In this example we use controlled mode by specifying the `grouping` property of the `GroupingState` plugin.
-Sine there is no UI and an end-user can't change grouping it's not necessary to handle the `groupingChange` event of the same plugin.
+In this example, we use the controlled mode by specifying the `grouping` property of the `GroupingState` plugin.
+Since there is no UI and the end-user can't change grouping, it's not necessary to handle the `groupingChange` event of the same plugin.

 ## Grouping UI for an end-user

-Sometimes it's necessary to allow an end-user manage which columns should be used to group by.
+Sometimes it's necessary to allow end-users to manage which columns should be used to group by.
 It can be handy for different analysis or data search scenarios.

 This functionality can be added by the `GroupingPanel` and `TableHeaderRowGrouping` plugins.
-In case you are using the DataGrid sorting features, you also might need the `GroupingPanelSorting` plugin to allow an end-user to change sorting by grouped columns.
+In case you are using the DataGrid sorting features, you also might need the `GroupingPanelSorting` plugin to allow the end-user to change sorting by grouped columns.

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/grouping/local-grouping-with-ui)